Nike Launches New Plus-Size Line To Include More Body Types

 “Ladies, @nikewomen now have a plus size range!
 I’m beyond proud to have been chosen to collaborate with such a huge brand.
 Major props to @nike for working with plus size influencers…”

-Her followers also are excited about the line as they expressed their opinions on the brand’s decision to include plus-sizes.
+Her followers are also excited about the line as they expressed their opinions on the brand’s decision to include plus-sizes.

 “Yesssss!!
 I need this in my life!!”